yaakov41g/ParkingApiApp/README.md

 My role has been to understand the code (in main parts),
 to design and refine the system — making architectural decisions,
 improving the flow, and shaping the user experience.
+⚠️ **Documentation and final polish are still in progress.**

-#### Development is done using Visual Studio 22 as the primary IDE.
+Development is done using Visual Studio 22 as the primary IDE.
 ---

 ## 🧭 User Flow